Changing the way we cook

 Tackling from device control to recipes, ingredients, shopping list and requests (for restaurants), the Pure Kitchen app was meant to be simple to use while connecting and organizing your ingredients and your kitchen.
 It connects steps like, for example, ingredients from recipes to your shopping list and to your own food storage, making the life for the ones who cook at home much easier.

-These were the main challenges set by me:
+These were some of the main challenges:

 - Separate different tasks by category;